Having my Pastéis and eating it in Lisbon - Portugal

 If the sun had been shining, I’d have bought my pasteis and eaten them in the nearby park, overlooking the River Tagus, but as it was pouring with rain, we spotted a sign saying that seating was available and decided to venture in.
 Initially I couldn’t believe that there would be anywhere to sit, but as one room opened into the next we walked on through until we reached a large room where there were some free tables.
 They do sell snacks and sandwiches here, but I would imagine that barely anyone leaves without having ordered their Pastéis de Belém.

-In the Pasteis de Belem coffee shop in Lisbon, Portugal
+In the Pastéis de Belem shop in Lisbon

-So the story goes that in the 18th century the monks of the nearby monastery sold the ancient recipe to the bakery and it remained a secret, only known by 3 of the chefs at the bakery.
+So the story goes that in the 18th century the monks of the nearby monastery sold the ancient recipe to the bakery and it remained a secret, only known by three of the chefs at the bakery.
 There’s even a special room where the secret’s kept.
-It’s a nice story, but if you’d like to give the Pasteis a try, then you I’ve found a recipe on Forks & Jets that you can try out – I’m going to give it a go at Christmas as an alternative to the mince pies.
+It’s a nice story, but of course nothing stays secret for long, so if you’d like to give the Pasteis a try, then you can find my own recipe for Pasteis de Nata here.

 Portuguese Christmas cakes at Pasteis de Belem in Lisbon